Welcome

 She takes my hand and leads me toward the center of an enormous room.

-I hear the door close behind us.
+The door closes behind us.

 The Temple of Song